prof-biney/bank_app/README.md

    - Enter your email and password
    - Upon successful authentication, you'll be redirected to the home screen

-### Making Payments

-To make a payment using Paystack:
+### Adding a Card

 1. Navigate to the Cards screen
-2. Tap on the "Make Payment" button
+2. Tap on "+ Add Card"
-3. Enter the payment details (amount, description)
+3. Enter your card details
-4. Tap "Pay Now" to initiate the Paystack payment flow
-5. Complete the payment process in the Paystack webview
-6. You'll receive a success or failure alert based on the payment result
+4. The app will call your server at /v1/cards using your Appwrite JWT (Bearer token)
+5. On success, a masked card (•••• •••• •••• last4) will be added to your list

 ### Using the Alert System